ruuffian/cis-3715/Lecture 10/Lecture.md

 Before, we had a training phase to train the model and a testing phase, to predict new data.
 With a threefold split, we add a third phase as part of the training phase called the validation phase.
 We use this phase to select a hyperparameter for regularization.
 So, we now follow the following pattern:
 ![example](images/threefold_model.png)

+For each hyperparameter, we will train the model using the training set and then evauluate the parameter with the validation set.
+Every time we pick a new parameter, we retrain the model on the training set and validation set.
+After selecting the best hyperparameter, we combine the training and validation sets and do a final retrain of our model.